 Tiny Earth and 6D.Varsity are joining forces to empower students and educators across India by enhancing STEM education and promoting hands-on research in Drug Discovery.

-A new School of Antibiotic Research will be established in collaboration by 2027 to address this global problem area.
+A New Research Centre focused on Antibiotic Research will be established in collaboration by 2027 to address this global problem area.

 Dr. Jo Handelsman